-The CMH Radiology Department has several new technological advances that greatly enhance patient care.
-Our Picture Archiving and Communication System (PACS) technology allows CMH to transmit images digitally anywhere in the world.
-We are able to create your images on CD-ROM and ordering doctors can access your images and results on line from their offices.
+Several new technological advances greatly enhance our patient care.
+Our Picture Archiving and Communication System (PACS) technology allows us to transmit images digitally anywhere in the world.
+We are able to create your images on CD-ROM, and ordering doctors can access your images and results online from their offices.

 Corry Memorial Hospital has a State-of-the-Art, 64-slice, CT scanner.